brentamage/hand-quiz-master/QUICK_START.md

 4. Sharpshooter - 5 correct in a row
 5. Quiz Master - Complete all levels
 6. On Fire! - 10 correct in a row
-7. Gesture Guru - Use only gestures
+7. Pose Guru - Use only poses
 8. Challenge Accepted - Complete hard mode

 **Rarity Levels:**